 Message from the President of APSO

-It will be a busy time in the coming 2 years but I am joined by my colleagues in the new Executive Committee; Byung Woo Yoon(President-Elect), Ruey Tay Lin(Secretary-General), NV Ramani(Chair of CME), Nijasri Suwanwela(Treasurer) and Manmohan Mehndiratta(Past President) in continuing the work to fulfil the objectives of the APSO.
+In the coming two years, my colleagues will join me in the new Executive Committee; NV Ramani (President-Elect), Wing Chi Fong (Secretary-General), Kazunori Toyoda (Chair of CME), Nijasri Suwanwela(Treasurer), and Kay-Sin Tan (Immediate Past President) in continuing the work to fulfill the objectives of the APSO.